irineub/Soda-Machine-AI/README.md

 ---

-## 🧠 AI Agent Orchestration
+🧠 AI Flow Orchestrator (Inspired by CrewAI)

-This backend features a lightweight **AI agent orchestrator** which i called flow, inspired by crewai, developed by me with:
+This backend features a lightweight AI agent orchestrator, which I call flow, inspired by CrewAI and fully developed by me.

-- 🔁 Recursive validation logic to ensure coherent agent responses
-- ✅ JSON schema validation via [Instructor](https://github.com/jxnl/instructor)
-Manages how the AI interprets and validates natural language inputs.
+It is responsible for managing how the AI interprets and validates natural language inputs in a reliable and structured way.

-✅ Flow Highlights
+🔧 Key Features
+🔁 Recursive Validation Logic
+Automatically retries up to 5 times when the LLM produces structurally or semantically invalid responses.

+✅ Structured JSON Schema Validation
+Uses Instructor to enforce that LLM outputs follow precise Pydantic models like UserIntent, FreeChat, etc.

+⚙️ LLM Client Integration
-LLM Client: Powered by instructor + OpenAI, configured to run locally via ollama.
+Powered by Instructor + OpenAI, running locally via Ollama with the llama3 model.

-Structured Output: Uses Pydantic response models to constrain and validate AI responses (e.g., UserIntent, FreeChat).

-Recursive Retry Logic: If the LLM returns an incoherent structure (e.g., action=buy but orders=[]), the orchestrator retries up to 5 times with feedback.

-Quality Agent Layer: For semantic validation of the structured intent before continuing to the business logic.
+🧪 Quality Agent Layer
+A second AI agent is used to semantically validate whether the parsed intent actually makes sense:

+buy must contain a non-empty list of orders

+chat must contain a message string

+info must return a meaningful payload

 ---